 Smile, be nice to others.
 They have no wrong done to you.
 A good switch of perspective - you're accountable for other people's happiness.
 Remove yourself.

-Then, Sam Altman posted this today: How to be successful This line really stroked my core - "truth-seeking is hard and often painful, but it is what separates self-belief from self-delusion."
+This line in How to be successful really stroked my core - "truth-seeking is hard and often painful, but it is what separates self-belief from self-delusion."

 Fix myself is X and do my part is Y. They are not mutually exclusive. :)